Skip to main content

 Olive

-Olive suits are a bit old fashioned, but recently have been upgraded to richer greens.
-Everything from a brown suit with a hint of green all the way to a forest green are labeled olive suits nowadays.
+Olive suits are a bit old-fashioned but recently have been upgraded to richer greens.
+Everything from a brown suit with a hint of green all the way to a forest green is labeled olive suits nowadays.
 The easiest thing to remember with these suits is to treat them similarly to your brown suit.
 Your brown and tan shoes will shine here, along with your burgundy.

 Flash It Up: One thing this suit has over the brown is the black shoes can bring a level of formality.
 While brown and black is a bit of a fashion faux pas, the olive suit looks fantastic if done well.
 Beware of one danger — an olive suit with black shoes could drift pretty close to looking like an Army dress uniform, so be mindful of your shirt and tie combinations.

 There you have it.
 Now that you know what shoes you can wear with each suit in your closet, you can start experimenting with combinations that will push your boundaries.
-Remember to get comfortable with your primaries first, and then begin expanding to the secondaries.
-One last thing to remember… have fun!
+Remember to get comfortable with your primaries first and then begin expanding to the secondaries.
+The most important thing to remember … have fun!

 Read more